-- Separately retain an independent registered financial advisor to provide them with advice on issuance of debt securities and financial products, if necessary. - Calculate an average annual deficit over the Forecast Period using a cash-flow analysis.
-The resulting average deficit was \$1.72 million annually over the Forecast Period. - Utilize a split cost allocation basis for the determination of fair and equitable water rates by customer class. - Utilize a future test year of 2020. - Keep existing surcharges in place. - Utilize two customer classes: M&I and Irrigation. - Introduce a first-time water rate for Carry-over Project water to reflect the opportunity cost of carryover storage.
+- Separately retain an independent registered financial advisor to provide advice on issuance of debt securities and financial products, if necessary. - Establish revenue requirements by calculating an average annual deficit over the Forecast Period using a cash-flow analysis.
+The resulting average deficit in this study was \$1.72 million annually over the Forecast Period. - Utilize a split cost allocation basis for the determination of fair and equitable water rates by customer class. - Utilize a future test year (e.g., in this study 2020 was used). - Keep existing surcharges in place until further analysis can be performed. - Evaluate cost of service for two customer classes-M&I and Irrigation. - Introduce a first-time water rate for Carry-over Project water to reflect the opportunity cost of carryover storage.
 A Carry-over Project water rate also provides a cost-based pricing signal to storage customers, which improves allocative efficiency. - Review and consider the draft policies included in Appendix B for eventual adoption.
 Most importantly, the District should establish a formal cash reserves policy, and a prioritization basis for reserve funding. - Approve Option 1 (aggressive) rate increase to begin eliminating deficits and to meet the revenue requirement.